coderofsalvation/debootstrap-container/README.md

 simple way of running multiple debian containers on a (openvz) VPS

+> CAUTION: this shellscript requires root, use at own risk.

 ### Howto

-    $ sudo adduser myusername
-    $ sudo debootstrap-container add mycontainer
+    $ sudo debootstrap-container add foo
+    enter user which should be 'root'? foo adding new user 'foo'
+    Enter new UNIX password:
+    Retype new UNIX password:
+    passwd: password updated successfully
-    enter user which should be 'root'? myusername redirect user into container upon ssh-login? (y/n) y [x] created container '/srv/containers/flop'
+    redirect user into container upon ssh-login? (y/n) y [x] created container '/srv/containers/foo'

-    $ ssh myusername@localhost
+    $ ssh foo@localhost
+    foo@foo# whoami
+    uid=1003 gid=1004 groups=1004

-    root@mycontainer# whoami
+    foo@foo# sudo whoami
-    root@mycontainer# root
+    root

-    root@mycontainer# apt-get install python2
+    foo@foo# sudo apt-get install python2
-    root@mycontainer# exit
+    foo@foo# exit

-now the funpart is: python2 is only installed in the container. removing /srv/containers means all packages in the container are removed as well.
+now the funpart is: python2 is only installed in the container, and the sudo is actually fakeroot.

-If you are only interested in local development, you can easily access the container locally as well:

-    $ whoami
-    myusername
-    $ debootstrap-container run /srv/containers/foo
-    root@mycontainer# whoami
-    root@mycontainer# root

-Or how about exporting our container to a tarball

-    $ debootstrap-container export /src/containers/mycontainer /tmp/mycontainer.tar.bz2
-    [x] analyzing additional installed packages + backing up dirs: srv etc opt [x] written /tmp/mycontainer.tar.gz

-Only the newly installed packagenames + some dirs are in the tar (instead of the whole rootfilesystem).
-Lets overwrite our container with an exported tarball:

-    $ debootstrap-container import /src/containers/mycontainer /tmp/mycontainer.tar.bz2  # overwrites container
-    [x] Reading package lists...
-    [x] Building dependency tree...
-    [x] The following extra packages will be installed:
-    [x] python2

-Or simple start a fresh container 'mycontainer2' based on our exported tarball:

-    $ debootstrap-container import /src/containers/mycontainer2 /tmp/mycontainer.tar.bz2 # creates clone
-    [x] Reading package lists...
-    [x] Building dependency tree...
-    [x] The following extra packages will be installed:
-    [x] python2
-    [x] done
-    $ ssh mycontainer2@localhost
-    root@mycontainer# whoami (..and so on..)

 ### Why